Air Fryer Keto Fried Jalapenos

 Air fry the jalapenos

 Place a layer of breaded jalapeno slices on the basket in the air fryer.
 Spray jalapenos with avocado oil or olive oil.
-Turn air fryer to 400 degrees and air fryer jalapenos for 6 minutes.
+Turn air fryer to 400 degrees and air fry the jalapenos for 6 minutes.
 Flip over the jalapenos and continue to air fry for an additional 6 minutes.
 Once done, remove jalapenos from the basket and repeat with other breaded jalapenos.

 keto breaded jalapenos slices in the air fryer basket